noxtgm/obsidian-deepdark/README.md

 # DeepDark

-DeepDark is a free Obsidian theme that, along with its beautiful dark colors, brings utility features to your vault.
-Automatically hide parts of Obsidian, change callouts' styling, zoom on images, add custom folder colors, and much more!
+DeepDark is a free [Obsidian](https://obsidian.md/) theme that, along with its beautiful dark colors, brings utility features to your vault.
+Automatically hide parts of the app, change callouts' styling, zoom on images, add custom folder colors, and much more!

 ## 📖 Installation